 Conclusion

 Although most brick homes have studs, some older and smaller builds have other kinds of support structures instead.
-Finding these support structures, whether they be studs, wood panels, or another kind of material, doesn’t have to be hard or time-consuming as long as you follow a few simple steps.
+Finding these support structures, whether studs, wood panels, or another material, doesn’t have to be hard or time-consuming as long as you follow a few simple steps.

 Sources